ykcchong/OpenSpliceAI/docs/source/index.rst

 * The spliceai-toolkit :code:`create-data` command takes a genome and annotation file as input and generates a dataset for training and testing your SpliceAI model.

 * The spliceai-toolkit :code:`train` command uses the created dataset to train your own SpliceAI model.

+* To avoid retraining your SpliceAI model from the ground up, the spliceai-toolkit :code:`fine-tune` command allows for the fine-tuning of the pretrained human model using your own created dataset.
+It tailors the model to better generalize to your specific species.

 * The spliceai-toolkit :code:`predict` command takes a random gene sequence and predicts the score of each position, determining whether it is a donor, acceptor, or neither.